BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger resorts and shops, always carry some local currency (like Fijian Dollars or Samoan Tala) for smaller villages, local markets, and informal transport.
-ATMs can be scarce outside of main towns, so withdrawing cash upon arrival at the airport is a smart move.
+While credit cards are accepted in larger resorts and tourist shops, always have some local currency (like Fijian Dollars or Samoan Tala) on hand for smaller villages, local markets, and informal transport.
+ATMs can be scarce outside of main towns, so withdrawing a decent amount when you see one is a smart move.

 culture